• Alaska is the Salmon State — the last best place for wild salmon and the ways of life they make possible.

 At SalmonState, we work to keep Alaska a place wild salmon and the people who depend on them thrive.

 Over the last 10 years, trawlers have bycaught and largely discarded 141 million pounds of salmon, crab, halibut and other species each year on average.
-While nearly every other sector of the Bering Sea based fishery suffers, the largest, most wasteful one continues full steam ahead.
+While Alaska small-boat commercial, subsistence, sport, personal use and charter fishing suffer, the largest, most wasteful fishery continues full steam ahead.
 This must change.

 Salmon Beyond Borders